 Dr Miklos Magasdi

 There are some people whose stories should be told.
 Dr Miklos Magasdi is one of them.
-I have been fortunate to hear his story, as told by his daughter, Marina Hamilton-Craig.
-And I played a part in bequeathing and couriering this most important raincoat to the Army Museum in Stockholm.
+I have been fortunate to hear his story, as told by his daughter, Marina Hamilton-Craig and I played a part in bequeathing and couriering the raincoat to the Army Museum in Stockholm.